dannydabbles/dreamdeck/plan.md

 # Dreamdeck Refactor Roadmap: Migrating to langgraph-supervisor

-This document is a step-by-step roadmap for refactoring Dreamdeck to use [langgraph-supervisor](https://github.com/langchain-ai/langgraph-supervisor-py) for hierarchical multi-agent orchestration.
+This document is a step-by-step roadmap for refactoring Dreamdeck to use a hierarchical multi-agent orchestration pattern inspired by langgraph-supervisor.
 Each phase is designed to be a reasonable, self-contained chunk of work for a coding LLM.
 Follow the phases in order.
 Each phase includes all context, tips, and requirements needed for implementation.

+**All necessary documentation, code snippets, and design patterns from langgraph-supervisor are included below.
+No external search or package documentation is required.**

 ---